1. General to specific, specific to general – what does it mean?

 3. In the situations with a lot of potential and volatility will you trust your own guts, logically calculating everything or will you ask people you trust what should be done?

-4. When you meet a stranger, what can you say about them right away?
+4. When you meet a stranger, what can you say about him right away?
 How do you know what this person is all about?
-Does it take long to understand someone's talents?
+Does it take long to understand someone’s talents?

-5. Remember an interesting person and call out 5-6 qualities you think are interesting in them.
-What makes an interesting person?
+5. Remember an interesting person and call out 5-6 qualities you think are interesting in him.
+What would make a person not interesting?
 Are you an interesting person?
 Why?
-What if someone calls you "boring" and "not interesting"?
+What if someone calls you “boring” and “not interesting”?